Director, National Affairs

 Before attending law school, Maritza joined Teach For America and was a fourth grade teacher in New Orleans.
 She received her B.A. from the University of Nevada, Reno with academic honors, graduating with double majors in Journalism and Spanish and double minors in Political Science and Economic Policy.
 As an undergraduate, she participated in the Congressional Hispanic Caucus Institute (CHCI) Internship Program and worked in the Office of Senate Majority Leader Harry Reid in Washington, DC where she conducted research on policy issues affecting Latinos.

 Maritza is passionate about public service and justice for underserved individuals.
 She currently serves on the Mayor’s Advisory Committee on Child Abuse and Neglect for the city of Washington, DC and is a Court Appointed Special Advocate (CASA) for a youth in foster care.
-Additionally, Maritza sits on the Board of Directors of both the Hispanic Bar Association of DC and the American Constitution Society (Washington, DC Lawyer Chapter).
+Additionally, Maritza sits on the Board of Directors of the Hispanic Bar Association of DC as well as the American Constitution Society (Washington, DC Lawyer Chapter) and the National Immigrant Women’s Advocacy Project at American University Washington College of Law.
 She was named one of the Hispanic National Bar Association's Top Lawyers Under 40 in 2019, recognizing her outstanding record of public service and professional excellence.
 Maritza is an alumna of New Leaders Council (Oakland) and the Harvard Kennedy School Executive Education Program.

 The proud daughter of Mexican immigrants, Maritza is the first in her family to receive a higher education and earn a professional degree.
 She is originally from Elko, Nevada.